Open 24/7 — Emergency Service Available

 An oversized heat pump short-cycles, struggles with humidity, and wears out faster.
 An undersized one can't keep up in a cold snap.
 Proper sizing comes from a heat-loss/heat-gain calculation based on your home's square footage, insulation, windows, and air sealing — not a rule of thumb.
 Insist on a real load calculation.
 It matters more than the badge on the unit.

-Bottom line: pick a cold-climate, qualifying unit; insist on a real load calculation and a quality install; and let the rebates pick the timing.
+Bottom line: pick a cold-climate, efficient unit and insist on a real load calculation and a quality install.
 The brand is the last decision, not the first.
-Get a quote or call (647) 491-6009.
+Get a quote or call (416) 858-4744.